Back to the Roots: Celebrating Processing’s 20th Anniversary with Design by Numbers

 I used 'java' included in Processing 3.5.3.

-DBN does not have convenience functions and system variables like 'translate()', 'frameCount'.
+DBN lacks helper functions and system variables like translate() and frameCount.

 console.log("LINE (" + floor(x0) + " * s + x) (" + floor(-y0) + " * s + y) (" + floor(x1) + " * s + x) (" + floor(-y1) + " * s + y)");

 's' means size value. 'x, y' means origin location.
-I need these for animate the letter.
+I need these to animate the letters.

 The generated code to draw 'DBN' is 70 lines.